eeichinger/jacoco-remote-integration-test-coverage/README.md

 # Capturing remote/ui acceptance test code coverage results using JaCoCo

+## Overview

+Jacoco comes with out-of-the-box implementations for capturing test coverage information from a remote process over TCP by ['output=tcpserver|tcpclient' agent configuration](http://www.eclemma.org/jacoco/trunk/doc/agent.html), but in modern Cloud-deployment environments (e.g. Cloudfoundry) it is not always possible or desirable to know the concrete TCP addresses in advance or connect directly to a port other than HTTP/HTTPS.

+This sample explores how to capture the test coverage information from a remote process using [Jacoco](http://www.eclemma.org/jacoco/index.html) and [SonarQube](http://www.sonarqube.org/) over HTTP.
+This is particularly useful for HTTP-based applications.

 ## Prerequisites

 The below describes an example setup of Sonar using MySQL as db backend (see also http://chapter31.com/2013/05/02/installing-sonar-source-on-mac-osx/) and has been